Road Work - Backing Up Safely

 - people in the area, and

 Combine the circle check with an inspection of the vehicle’s condition.
-Report problems or existing damage to the supervisor or employer.
+Report issues or existing damage to the supervisor or employer.

 Traffic control plan